 Starting Your Appointment

-- If you have already made an appointment on Starfish, you can walk into Gilman 230 at or before your designated appointment time and one of our tutors will be ready to assist you.
+- If you have already made an appointment with us on WCOnline, you can walk into Gilman Hall 230 at your designated appointment time and your tutor will be ready to assist you.
+Come a few minutes early if you can and take a seat in our waiting area!

 - Please show up on time!
 Students who are more than 15 mins late to their appointment cannot be accommodated and will need to reschedule.